 - The SPX options used switch such that the old VIF becomes VIN and the options with 36 days to expiration become VIF.

-- Once a month on a Wednesday VIX futures and options expire (expiration calendar).
+- Once a week, almost always on a Wednesday VIX futures and options expire (expiration calendar).
 Soon after market open a special opening quotation of VIX called SOQ is generated.
 Its ticker is VRO and it’s used as the settlement value for the futures and options.
 Unlike the VIX’s normal calculation, the SOQ uses actual trade values of the underlying SPX options not the mid-price between the bid and ask.
 Only one series of options, the ones with exactly 30 days to expiration are used.

 Why the Switch?